looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 terraform apply
 ```

-You will hvae to wait 1-2 minutes for the APIs to turn on.
+You will have to wait 1-2 minutes for the APIs to turn on.
 You will also have to wait a couple of minutes for the service account for the BigQuery connection to appear.

 If you use the defaults, you can test whether everything is working by running: